Liar (Rollins Band song): Background

+Is just the time that I'm bleeding you".

 Both a short edit (4:19) and a longer "video edit" (4:49) were distributed as CD singles in various territories, often with one or more unreleased tracks from the Weight sessions added; these and other outtakes were included in the 2004 release Weighting.

 The video edit of "Liar" was featured in the song's music video and features a different vocal track and slightly different lyrics in the opening section.
-The song's lyrics are from the perspective of a serial liar who alternates between declarations of sympathy and friendship on the one hand, then repeatedly gloating celebrations of his deceptions.
 Directed by Anton Corbijn, the video itself features alternating depictions of vocalist Henry Rollins.
 During the song's verses, he wears glasses and a plain black T-shirt and speaks in a calm, soothing tone about trust and friendship; from one verse to the next, his arms and face become increasingly stained with black paint.
 For the chorus segments, he is shirtless and painted red, wildly jumping and flailing about as he screams derisively at his audience for believing his lies.
 He is also seen dressed in a Superman parody costume, a police officer uniform, and a nun's habit.

+Meaning and musical style

+The song's lyrics are from the perspective of a serial liar who alternates between declarations of sympathy and friendship on the one hand, then repeatedly gloating celebrations of their deceptions.
+Shortly after the release of Weight, Rollins said that "Liar" was not specifically written from the perspective of an abusive male character, but rather from a more general perspective.

+In 2005, music critic and author Essi Berelian described the song's style as "jazz metal".
+Bass guitarist Melvin Gibbs worked extensively in jazz before joining Rollins Band, and Rollins himself is a jazz enthusiast.
+In his 1998 book Turned On: A Biography of Henry Rollins, author James Parker wrote that, "'Liar' is a classic Rollins Band arrangement, following the contours of what is basically a hard-edged, stand-up routine: first the easy listening hull of the verse, in which Rollins, his musicians hitting a bullshit cocktail hour groove behind him, seduces his lover with the promise of an end to loneliness — and then the explosive heavy metal punchline of the chorus in which he reveals himself as a parasite, destroyer, liar, a Iago like instrument of evil."